opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 The Toonz Farm is composed by the following:

-- Controller node: is the computer that dispatches the tasks to server (rendering) nodes.
+- **Controller node**: is the computer that dispatches the tasks to server (rendering) nodes.
 This computer runs the controller program, named ``tfarmcontroller.exe``  on Windows and ``tfarmcontrollerd``  on Macintosh.
 One controller node is needed for defining a farm.

  .. note:: The controller node can also be used as a server (rendering) node.

-- Server (rendering) nodes: are the computers that execute tasks dispatched by the controller.
+- **Server (rendering) nodes**: are the computers that execute tasks dispatched by the controller.
 Each of these computers runs a server program, named ``tfarmserver.exe``  on Windows and ``tfarmserverd``  on Macintosh, that is in charge of running tasks, notifying the controller when a task has been completed, etc.

-- Root folder named FARMROOT: is a shared folder where a number of configuration files are stored.
+- **Root folder** named FARMROOT: is a shared folder where a number of configuration files are stored.
 The controller node and all the rendering nodes must be able to access this shared folder (see  :ref:`Configuring the Toonz Farm <configuring_the_toonz_farm>`  ).

-- Client program: is the program run by the user to queue new tasks and to monitor the Toonz Farm.
+- **Client program**: is the program run by the user to queue new tasks and to monitor the Toonz Farm.
 OpenToonz itself is the client program of the Toonz Farm, and can be run on any computer on the network, not necessarily on a controller node or a sever (rendering) node.

 .. note:: In order to render the scenes successfully all the computers involved in the Toonz Farm, controller, servers and clients have to share the same projectroot folders (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).